 Though a popular university town, there are still enough tourist places and things to see in Stuttgart.
 And speaking of my favourite destinations, out of my 2-day stay there, here are 4 suggested places…

-My first stop, without having a need to use the hop-on-hop-off Stuttgart bus tour, was King Street (or Königstrasse) located right next to the central train station.
+My first stop, without needing to use the hop-on-hop-off Stuttgart bus tour, was King Street (or Königstrasse) located right next to the central train station.

 Though some may find exploring King Street and shopping there a very touristy experience, I found it a must-do while travelling Stuttgart.